 If your Swiss Airlines flight was delayed for more than five hours, you can ask for…

-- refund if you are unwilling to fly (refund should be credited within 7 working days)
+- refund if you are unwilling to fly (refund process will be initiated and credited within 7 working days)

 - hotel accommodation and transportation facility (for an overnight delay, or when stay becomes necessary)

-In addition to it, you are also eligible for compensation, if you reached the final destination later than three hours than the scheduled arrival time.
+In addition to it, you are also eligible for a compensation claim, if you reached the final destination later than three hours than the scheduled arrival time.